Sage-Bionetworks/synapseDocs/README.md

 Synapse Docs is generated using [Jekyll](https://jekyllrb.com/) and uses redcarpet to render Markdown.
 Various page layouts can be found under the \_layouts folder in the home directory.
 Most everything can be written using standard [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

-Internal development can be performed by branching from `develop` to your own feature branch, making changes, pushing the branch to this repository, and opening a pull request.
+Internal development can be performed by branching from `master` to your own feature branch, making changes, pushing the branch to this repository, and opening a pull request.
 Pull requests against the master branch require a review before merging.

 ### Creating a page